Eurovision Song Contest 2021: Final

 The final took place on 22 May 2021 at 21:00 (CEST).
 Twenty-six countries participated in the final, with all thirty-nine participating countries eligible to vote.
 The running order for the final was published on 21 May 2021.
 Italy won with 524 points, also winning the televote.
-France came second with 499 points, with Switzerland (who won the jury vote), Iceland, Ukraine, Finland, Malta, Lithuania, Russia, and Greece completing the top ten.
+France came second with 499 points, with Switzerland (which won the jury vote), Iceland, Ukraine, Finland, Malta, Lithuania, Russia, and Greece completing the top ten.
 San Marino, the Netherlands, Spain, Germany, and the United Kingdom occupied the bottom five positions, of which the last four countries received no points from the televote.